Fergarram/research-vault/README.md

 You can find a more detailed guide in the introductory page at [[📝 Cognitive Research]].
 There I explain more about my approach and how to navigate my work.

 ## 🗄 Resources

 [[📝 Resources]] is a list and guide to manage external resources like papers, books, articles, etc. If I find it's useful, I usually create notes about them.

+## About this website

+As Maggie Appleton explains in her [post about digital gardens](https://maggieappleton.com/garden-history), documents can be at different _growth_ stages.
+For example, you might find that there are empty pages or half-baked ideas.
+This allows me to _plant_ ideas which I slowly _hydrate_ and fill with information and connections.
+It also allows me to validate and formalize concepts.

+You can think of this website as a text editor or IDE that allows you to browse and read the files in a repository.
+I use emojis as icons to identify the type of document.
+For example, the 📝 icon is used to identify topics or concepts within a research space.
+The 🔬 icon is used to identify experiment documents, and for my experiment notes I use the 📎 icon to store important ideas related to a specific experiment.

+Instead of providing a definition for each type or icon, I invite you, the reader, to explore the sidebar and try to figure out how they are used.

+## About me

+My name is [Fernando Garcia](https://fernando.works/) and I am a software developer, designer and amateur researcher.
+I don't intend to be a source of truth on any of the topics I write about, but rather, a naïve view on existing ideas.

 ## Get in touch